WilletJiang/Ready-to-use-GP_SSM/README.md

 - **Sparse variational GPSSM.** Following the formulation of Frigola, Chen & Rasmussen (2014), we introduce inducing variables $u = f(Z)$ at inducing locations $Z$ and optimize a variational free energy objective, trading off model capacity and computational cost while keeping the posterior tractable.
 - **Amortized state inference.** Inspired by the Probabilistic Recurrent State-Space Model (PR-SSM) of Doerr et al. (2018), we use a recurrent encoder (bi-GRU) to parameterize the variational distribution $q(x_{0:T})$.
 This scales to long sequences and reuses an encoder across many trajectories.
 - **Fast SVI training.** The combination of a sparse GP transition, amortized inference, and Pyro’s stochastic variational inference enables scalable training on batches of windowed sequences with automatic differentiation.
+- **Structured variational posterior (optional).** Besides the independent Gaussian posterior, we offer a Markov-structured Gaussian with block-tridiagonal precision (`model.q_structure: markov`), borrowing from VGM/ESGVI/ASVI lines of work to capture time correlations at O(T·D³) cost.

 This implementation is intentionally **small and explicit**: it is meant as a starting point for research on GPSSMs, not as a monolithic framework.